Saturday, August 27, 2016

 And I learned to be a pretty slick talker.
 You had to.

 Every town had a hotshot pitcher who believed he could throw 100 mph.
 And maybe he could.
-Just not while drunk and wearing tight jeans and cowboy boots.
+Just not while drunk in tight jeans and cowboy boots.

 It happened about once a night.
 They’d get right in your face and scream that the game was fixed.
 They didn’t care about winning the cheapo batting helmet.
 They just wanted the big number to impress all the hometown on-lookers.